SerratedSharp/CSharpWasmRecipes/README.md

 - **Uno.Bootstrap.Wasm**: Tooling for compiling and packaging our .NET assembly as a WebAssembly/WASM package, along with all the javascript necessary for loading(i.e. **bootstrap**ping) the WASM into the browser.
 This is only intended for use in the root project which will be the entry point for the WebAssembly.
 Other class libraries/projects referenced do not need to reference this package.
 (Note, no relation to the Bootstrap CSS/JS frontend framework.)
 The name "Bootstrap" refers to similar terminology used for loading operating systems, as it "pulls itself up by its bootstraps".
 - **Uno.Wasm.Bootstrap.DevServer**: Provides a self-hosted HTTP server for serving static WASM files locally and supporting debugging browser link to enable breakpoints and stepping through C# code in the IDE while it is running as WASM inside the browser.
 This package is useful during local development, but would likely be eliminated when hosted in test/production, where you would likely package the WASM package and related javascript files to be served statically from a traditional web server.
 For example, I would include the WASM package as a subfolder of my ASP.NET MVC project's wwwroot to be served as static files.
 - **Uno.UI.WebAssembly**: At one time this package generated some javascript declarations that WebAssemblyRuntime was dependent on.
 For example, `WebAssemblyRuntime.InvokeAsync()` would fail at runtime if this package had not been included.
 At least since 8.* release, this package is no longer required for vanilla WASM projects.
 - **SerratedSharp.JSInteropHelpers**: A library of helper methods that I've used in my own interop implementations that reduces the amount of boilerplate code needed to call JS methods (both static and instance) from C#.
 This library is less refined as it is primarily used internally to support my own JS interop implementations, but it has been key in allowing me to implement large surface areas of JS library APIs quickly.
 I hope to refine this library for other JS interop/wrapper implementers to use in the future.
-Usage examples can be found within SerratedJQ implementation: https://github.com/SerratedSharp/SerratedJQ/blob/main/SerratedJQLibrary/SerratedJQ/Plain/JQueryPlainObject.cs
+Usage examples can be found within SerratedJQ implementation: [JQueryPlainObject.cs](https://github.com/SerratedSharp/SerratedJQ/blob/main/SerratedJQLibrary/SerratedJQ/Plain/JQueryPlainObject.cs)

 > [!IMPORTANT]
 > There are some type names that exist in both WebAssemblyRuntime and System.Runtime.InteropService.Javascript, such as JSObject.
 Be mindful of what namespaces you have declared in `using`, or fully qualify, to avoid confusing compilation errors.
 A project can leverage both capabilities in different places, but should not mix them for a given C#/JS function/type mapping.

  The WebAssemblyRuntime package or .NET 7 InteropServices namespace can also be used from class library projects implementing interop wrappers which are intended for consumption in a Uno.Boostrap.Wasm project.
 The library would typically not reference Uno.Bootstrap.Wasm, as that's only needed for the root Console project with a `Main` entry point that would be compiled into a WebAssembly package.

-## Architecture
+## Architecture and Debugging

-### Runtime Dependencies

-WebAssembly/WASM support is dependent upon the browser's support for the WebAssembly standard, and is currently supported by the newest version of all major browsers: https://caniuse.com/?search=WebAssembly

-Otherwise at runtime the resulting WASM package is platform agnostic, and there is no external dependency on specific hosting technologies, web application technologies, or programming languages.
-At runtime, any HTML page that can load and execute the embedded.js bootstrapper will be able to successfully load and execute the WASM package.

-### Interop

-WASM interfaces with the web application or HTML page client side through javascript, known as JS interop, and/or via traditional web requests against the backend host such as REST.
-Using native .NET 7 JS interop, static JS methods can be called from .NET.
-Arbitrary JS cannot be executed via this approach, thus typical implementations require a JS implementation to act as a shim for the .NET interop.
-In turn, JSExport'd methods can be accessed from an existing web application's client side JS as though they were static methods exposed from a traditional JS library.
-WASM also supports JS promises and events offering additional integration options.

-The WASM package does not have direct access to all browser capabilities, but JS shims can be used to access those capabilities indirectly.
-For example, access to the HTML DOM can be implemented by JSImport'ing JS shims calling native JS methods such as findElementById or creating a wrapper around a library such as jQuery as is done in SerratedJQ.

-.NET 7 WASM supports HttpClient, allowing requests to be made directly to the backend host using traditional web requests that would be compatible with any hosting technology exposing traditional HTTP endpoints.
-This could be used to retrieve HTML fragments, or JSON data models, either of which could be used to data driven logic or dynamically updating HTML.

-The Uno WebAssemblyRuntime library provides methods to execute arbitrary javascript from .NET, but this should generally only be used for static JS that is not parameterized nor dynamic, due to security risks of dynamic JS.
-It can be useful for creating JS declarations for the interop shims since these consist of static JS.

-### Hosting

-At runtime, the WASM package files will be downloaded from the server the same way static files such as images or JS would be downloaded, and then executed within the browser.
-This is completely hosting platform agnostic, since from the host's perspective it is a simple file download request.
-Often the host will need to be configured to allow files with *.clr and *.dat extensions to be downloaded, typically accomplished by adding mime types.

-### Loading the WASM Package at Runtime

-The HTML pages will need to reference the appropriate javascript to load the WASM packages.
-Javascript files included by Uno.Bootstrap handle the initial loading of the runtime.
-For example, if using EmbeddedMode, then a script tag referencing the WASM package's `embedded.js` would handle bootstrapping the WASM package, then execute our WASM entry point which is the console project's `Program.Main()`.

-The WASM package can either be hosted from the same site as the primary application, or in a separate application.
-Similar to any other javascript, it can be loaded from a relative URL (hosted in a subpath of the web app) or from another site.
+The [Architecture](Architecture.md) overview covers the structure of a new or existing website integrating a WebAssembly package, possible structures of Projects/Solution, and an overview of enabling debugging.
+[SerratedJQSample](https://github.com/SerratedSharp/SerratedJQ/tree/main/SerratedJQSample) includes project configuration for debugging in VS2022, and debugging setup is included in the SerratedJQ [Quick Start Guide](https://github.com/SerratedSharp/SerratedJQ#quick-start-guide).
+SerratedJQ is not a requirement (its purpose is to provide DOM access), and following the Quick Start guide while ommitting SerratedJQ will result in a basic project setup for an ASP.NET MVC web application which includes a WebAssembly package.

 ## JS Interop Scenarios
 This section deals primarily with exposing types or methods from JS to C#, with the intention of allowing C# code to call into JS, or hold references to JS objects.